How to Reduce False Alarms With Video Analytics

 Related Reading: How Does CCTV Video Analytics Work?

-Thermal Analytics & Low Light Advantages
+Thermal Analytics & Low Light Detection

 Thermal imaging cameras integrated with CCTV analytics software solutions offers significant advantages over standard forms of threat detection.